anymod/guide/docs/guide/form.md

 ## Built-in responses

 When a visitor submits one of your forms, their response shows in your dashboard automatically, and by default you also receive an email notifying you of the form response.
+You also have the option to download a CSV or Excel document containing your responses.

 <img src="https://res.cloudinary.com/component/image/upload/v1538094951/form-03_qnjbou.png">